clicknium/clicknium-samples/CustomerOnboarding/readme.md

 ```

 # More samples
-You can find more automatin sample/solution from [clicknium github samples](https://github.com/clicknium/clicknium-samples)
+You can refer to more automation samples/solutions in [clicknium github samples](https://github.com/clicknium/clicknium-samples)